kleene-project/docs/run/storage/nullfs-mounts.md

 > Nullfs mounts allow access to sensitive files
 >
 > One side effect of using nullfs mounts, for better or for worse,
-> is that you can change the **host** filesystem via processes running in a
+> is that the host filesystem can be changed via processes running in a
-> **container**, including creating, modifying, or deleting important system
+> container, including creating, modifying, or deleting important system
 > files or directories.
 This is a powerful ability which can have security
-> implications, including impacting non-Kleene processes on the host system.
+> implications, and potentially impacting non-Kleene processes on the host system.
 {: .important }

 ## Good use cases for nullfs mounts